Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/gigi-c2d7.md

 [To Gonathon: Ooopsies](#embed:https://www.youtube.com/watch?v=rDdbFYqcAyI&t=1177s)

 Thankfully, the absent-minded therapist quickly realized her mistake and left the book for Gonathon at the knight’s treehouse.
-Cradling it in his hands, Gonathon [read it](https://youtu.be/rDdbFYqcAyI?t=1555) and learned of items Shiori had hidden for him at the back of her tree.
-Swiftly collecting them, Gonathon had no time to read them as Shiori—now calling him “G”—contacted him for assistance in the newest resource area, a request he was happy to oblige.
+Cradling it in his hands, Gonathon [read it](https://youtu.be/rDdbFYqcAyI?t=1555) and learned that Shiori had hidden several important items for him being the treehouse.
+Swiftly collecting them, Gonathon had no time to read their contents as Shiori—now calling him “G”—contacted him for assistance in the newest resource area, a request he was happy to oblige.

 [A Chance to Begin Again](#embed:https://youtu.be/rDdbFYqcAyI?t=1775)